gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 realizations are expected upfront (actually that source model has only a single source with tectonic region type "Active Shallow Crust").

-Running `oq-lite info -d` returns the reduced RlzsAssoc object, which is the following::
+The report also contains the reduced RlzsAssoc object, which is the following::

   <RlzsAssoc(8)